Playwright vs. Puppeteer in 2024: Which Should You Choose

 Object Methods Meaning

-setDefaultTimeout() It lets the headless browser wait for an action for a specified duration before throwing an error.
+setDefaultTimeout() Make the headless browser wait for an action for a specified duration before throwing an error.

-waitForSelector() It tells the page to delay action until a particular selector has been loaded.
+waitForSelector() Have the page delay action until a particular selector has been loaded.

 locator() The locator class grabs elements using multiple selector combinations.

-click() This method lets you specify the tag whose selector you wish to click.
+click() Specify the tag whose selector you wish to click.

-As a quick tutorial to back up the Playwright vs. Puppeteer debate, let's use Playwright to scrape the product titles, prices and image URLs from the Vue Storefront and save the results in a CSV file.
+As a quick tutorial to back up the Playwright vs. Puppeteer debate, let's use Playwright to scrape the product titles, prices, and image URLs from an e-commerce pagination demo site, Scraping Course JS Rendering, and save the results in a CSV file.

 scraper.js